 The cover letter that would usually stand out most often had a brief opening that made use of all the relevant keywords.
 That’s something I recommend everyone should do.
 And if your text is too convoluted, I’ll likely miss the keywords I’m looking for in my first reading.
 It’s also best when the candidate discusses how their skills fit the role, and not what they believe or feel may be good or not.

 I would often look at the cover letter first, and after scanning through it, I could usually tell if the CV was going to disappoint.
 First impressions matter!
-I would always look at the CV as well, but there was a definite correlation between disappointing cover letters and disappointing CVs…
+I’d always look at the CV as well, but there was a definite correlation between disappointing cover letters and disappointing CVs…

 On that note, if your letter is really long, I wonder about your ability to communicate efficiently.
 The sweet spot seemed to be 400-600 words.